Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Exercises: Level 2

-1. Write a script that prompt the user to enter base and height of the triangle and calculate an area of a triangle (area = 0.5 x b x h).
+1. Write a script that prompt the user to enter a base and a height of the triangle and calculate the area of a triangle (area = 0.5 x b x h).

    ```sh
    Enter base: 20